Easy Jambalaya

 • Cook for 5-7 minutes, stirring every few minutes.

-• Reduce the heat and add the chicken, tomatoes, broth, thyme, oregano, cajun seasoning and cayenne and cook, covered, for 15-20 minutes.
+• Reduce the heat to medium and add the chicken, tomatoes, broth, thyme, oregano, cajun seasoning and cayenne and cook, covered, for 15-20 minutes.
+(It should be simmering but not boiling, reduce heat as needed)

 • Add the shrimp and sausage, stir and cook for 3-5 minutes, uncovered, before serving.